Judging by the number of articles written on the topic of money in relationships, it certainly qualifies as a hot-button issue.

 How about high-speed Internet?
 The same logic applies.

-As a side benefit, tasks like grocery shopping, cooking, cleaning and home maintenance can be done more efficiently when 2 people are involved, saving each of them plenty of time to pursue other money-making activities (like driving for Uber or paid taking surveys).
+As a side benefit, tasks like grocery shopping, cooking, cleaning and home maintenance can be done more efficiently when 2 people are involved, saving each of them plenty of time to pursue other money-making activities (like doing overtime at work or driving for Uber).

 Support and Motivation